citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreInformationResponseModel.md

 HasStaleStatusTimeoutInSeconds returns a boolean if a field has been set.

+### GetComponentInformation

+`func (o *BackupRestoreInformationResponseModel) GetComponentInformation() []BackupRestoreSingleComponentInfo`

+GetComponentInformation returns the ComponentInformation field if non-nil, zero value otherwise.

+### GetComponentInformationOk

+`func (o *BackupRestoreInformationResponseModel) GetComponentInformationOk() (*[]BackupRestoreSingleComponentInfo, bool)`

+GetComponentInformationOk returns a tuple with the ComponentInformation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComponentInformation

+`func (o *BackupRestoreInformationResponseModel) SetComponentInformation(v []BackupRestoreSingleComponentInfo)`

+SetComponentInformation sets ComponentInformation field to given value.

+### HasComponentInformation

+`func (o *BackupRestoreInformationResponseModel) HasComponentInformation() bool`

+HasComponentInformation returns a boolean if a field has been set.

+### SetComponentInformationNil

+`func (o *BackupRestoreInformationResponseModel) SetComponentInformationNil(b bool)`

+ SetComponentInformationNil sets the value for ComponentInformation to be an explicit nil

+### UnsetComponentInformation
+`func (o *BackupRestoreInformationResponseModel) UnsetComponentInformation()`

+UnsetComponentInformation ensures that no value is present for ComponentInformation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)